britram/taps-transports/draft-ietf-taps-transports.md

 SCTP uses the 32-bit CRC32c for protecting SCTP packets against bit errors and misdelivery of packets to an unintended endpoint.
 This is stronger than the 16-bit checksums used by TCP or UDP.
-However, partial checksum coverage as provided by DCCP or UDP-Lite is not supported.
+However, partial payload checksum coverage as provided by DCCP or UDP-Lite is not supported.

 SCTP has been designed with extensibility in mind.
 Each SCTP packet starts